nexocraft-graphicx/graphicx-io-raspi-sense-hat-python/README.md

 hdmi_force_hotplug=1
 ```

-Now you can mount the Sense HAT and the Raspberry Pi OS will boot up.
+Now you can mount the Sense HAT and the Raspberry Pi OS should boot.

+Why is that?
+Let us cite an official article.
+"If you are working headless then please note that per default the RPI4 no longer creates a video output display, as a RPI4 no longer switches to Composite when it doesn't detect a HDMI device, so a /dev/fbN frame buffer node is not created."
+However, the Sense HAT needs such a frame buffer to work.
+Forcing the HDMI hotplug option makes the Raspberry Pi 4 create such a frame buffer anyways so that it is ready should an HDMI cable get plugged in hot.
+In this case we benefit from this behavior for integrating the Sense HAT successfully.

+## Sense HAT and the temperature measurements

-In addition, when using an RaspberryPi 4 in combination with a Sense HAT mounted on top, the temperature values will also be influenced from the temperature of the more powerful CPU of the PI 4.
+When using an Raspberry Pi 4 in combination with a Sense HAT mounted on top, the temperature values will be influenced from the temperature of the more powerful CPU of the PI 4.
+People consider subtracting some static or dynamic offset.

 ## Set up a Raspberry Pi in headless mode